Proxify/ApexBotSite/apex-app/public/bots/ApexCrafting.md

 - Recommended to craft jewelry within Artisan's Workship.
 Other locations may work, but this is where all testing is done.

 ## Changelogs
+##### ApexCrafting v1.1.1
+`05/02/2023`
+- Fixed an issue that was causing the client to crash when crafting jewelry at a furnace

 ##### ApexCrafting v1.1.0
 `02/19/2023`
 - Added support for Protean hide